 • “Shylock as Native Son,” American Legal Studies Association, Cincinnati (1982).

-• “Flowers of Evil – Judicial Metaphors and Hardness of Heart,” American Legal Studies Association, Harvard University (1980).”Dante, Lucre and Law,” Conference on Critical Legal Studies, San Francisco (1979).
+• “Flowers of Evil – Judicial Metaphors and Hardness of Heart,” American Legal Studies Association, Harvard University (1980).”Dante, Lucre and Law,”

 • “Plato on Power: Naming as Legislating,” Modern Language Association, New York (1979).